jthistle/SUDO/README.md

 ## How-to

 Typing `sudo chmod +x foo.sh` is so boring, isn't it?
-You really want to `chown` that file, so let bash know about it.
+You really want to `chmod` that file, so let bash know about it.
 Be assertive:

 	CHMOD +x foo.sh